Submissions

 In works by three or more authors the surnames of all authors should be given in the first

-reference to such a work.
-In subsequent references to this work only the name of the first au-
+reference to such a work yet in subsequent references to such this work, only the name of

 If reference is made to an anonymous item in a newspaper, the name of the newspaper is